 Our proposal represents a novel and unique solution in the following key ways:

--- Immersive journey preparation tool: while virtual reality has been previously considered for familiarisation and O&M skills acquisition, no current system exists for urban-scale journey preparation, nor incorporates up-to-date data feeds in the delivery of salient location/route specific information.
+-- Immersive journey preparation tool: while virtual reality has been previously considered for familiarisation and O&M skill acquisition, no current system exists for urban-scale journey preparation, nor incorporates up-to-date data feeds in the delivery of salient location/route specific information.

 -- Full-sphere binaural sound recording and playback approximating human hearing.
 The use of the 3DIO Omnidirectional Binaural microphone, designed to replicate the characteristics of human hearing (see attachment 2) will deliver true auditory immersion never before used for virtual journey preparation, or indeed assistive technologies generally.

--- Integrating journey preparation and on-foot guidance: this will be the first app to facilitate both immersive journey planning and on-foot GPS and Bluetooth Beacon based navigation assistance in a single mobile app, allowing navigation assistance during the journey to explicitly incorporate the user’s known preparation activities.
+-- Integrating journey preparation and on-foot guidance: this will be the first app to facilitate both immersive journey planning and on-foot GPS and Bluetooth Beacon-based navigation assistance in a single mobile app, allowing navigation assistance during the journey to explicitly incorporate the user’s known preparation activities.
 While smart-phone applications for navigation have been previously proposed, no current low vision assistive application integrates both immersive sensory cueing during journey preparation with on-foot way-finding guidance via a Bluetooth Beacon network.
-This fusing of route familiarisation with on-foot navigation assistance represents a key point of difference, with high potential for impact, and genuine research interest.
+This fusing of route familiarisation with on-foot navigation assistance represents a key point of difference, with potential to reduce travel-related anxiety and progress research in this field.

 Impact: What is the potential impact of your solution?
 (200 words)

-Our proposed journey preparation and guidance tool aims to address key challenges associated with cognitive mapping and recall during on-foot journeys in urban environments, allowing users to build associations and familiarisation of the environment before disembarking.
-Our vision is to reduce stress, increase contextual awareness and ultimately enhance independence for people with low vision or blindness when navigating dynamic and unfamiliar urban environments.
+Our proposed journey preparation and guidance tool aims to address key challenges associated with cognitive mapping and recall during on-foot journeys in urban environments, allowing users to build associations and familiarisation with the environment before embarking.
+Our goal is to reduce stress, increase contextual awareness and ultimately enhance independence for people with low vision or blindness when navigating dynamic and unfamiliar urban environments.
 We envisage this will increase participation in inner-urban activities, while also providing a medium for sharing information and experiences through user-generated content, increasing connectivity between people with diverse needs, but common goals.
-The immersion of users in a realistic full-sphere soundscape also has the potential to serve as a training aid for orientation and mobility skills, in which users may practise orienting with respect to sounds such as arriving trains on a platform, or traffic on the road, etc. Once established in Melbourne's CBD, we anticipate wider interest, leading to deployment of our tool across different cities in Australia, and abroad.
-Our utilisation of open data portals providing up-to-date information on events, construction work, tactile ground surface indicators, footpath gradients etc will support risk-mitigating journey planning to ensure the highest chance of success.
+The immersion of users in a realistic full-sphere soundscape also has the potential to serve as a training aid for orientation and mobility skills, in which users may practise orientating to sounds such as arriving trains on a platform, or traffic on the road, etc. Once established in Melbourne's CBD, we anticipate wider interest, leading to deployment of our tool across different cities in Australia, and abroad.
+Our use of open data portals providing up-to-date information on events, construction work, tactile ground surface indicators, footpath gradients, etc will support risk-mitigating journey planning to ensure the highest chance of success.

 Scaleability: Briefly describe your strategy to implement and scale your solution (200 words)

 Initial focus will be on journey preparation for specific locations and routes important to people with low vision or blindness.
 Our consultation has identified Flinders Street Station to Ross House, in Flinders Lane as a priority route for the vision impaired community, where numerous relevant services exist.
 Focus on this route will allow functional and usability requirements to be thoroughly explored before expanding city-wide.
 Technical development is underway, with the entirety of Flinders St Station’s concourse already mapped in a proof-of-concept web-based prototype (Attachment 1) .
 On-foot guidance will also be developed for the Ross House route, supported by a Bluetooth Beacon network already funded for deployment in this area.
-Simultaneously, city-wide 360 ambisonic and video recording will be undertaken, focussing on the following key areas:
+Simultaneously, city-wide 360 Ambisonic and video recording will be undertaken, focusing on the following key areas:

 --Queen Victoria Market